 Platforms for our Places

-You can either read the full document below - the commitments and activities were refreshed in July 2018:
+You can either read the full document below:

 or if you prefer the individual chapters are laid out separately on the page below ...

 Long-term economic resilience of our places requires a healthy balance between sectors, skills, business sizes and capacity to develop, innovate and scale ... as well as significant and on-gong focus on productivity as a competitive advantage.

 Creating prosperous places we intend to focus on the following themes:

 - Attracting infrastructure investment

 - Investing in our town centres and public realm

 - Promoting clean growth

 - Increasing Productivity, innovation and skills development